Bangkok Arrival Guide and Travel Tips

 Bangkok is generally very safe for tourists, but like any big city, it’s good to stay cautious.
 Here are a few tips:

-• Use Grab instead of hailing random taxis at night.
+• Use ride-share apps instead of hailing random taxis at night.

 • Avoid overly friendly strangers offering unsolicited help or asking questions… it’s often a scam.